jwnfld3/enterprise-identity-incident-investigation/incidents/incident-004-disabled-account-authentication.md

 ---

-### Step 3 – Verify Account Status
+## Step 4 – Verify Account Status

-Security investigators confirmed that the account had been disabled during the employee offboarding process.
+Security investigators verified the account status within Microsoft Entra ID.

-Account status checks verified that:
+1. Navigate to **Microsoft Entra Admin Center**

+2. Select **Users**

+3. Search for the user account `former.employee@company.com`

+4. Review the **Account Enabled Status**

+Investigators confirmed:

-- The account was disabled in Microsoft Entra ID
+- The account was **disabled**
 - Authentication access had been revoked
-- No active sessions remained associated with the account
+- No active authentication sessions existed

-Because the account was disabled, authentication attempts were automatically blocked.
+Because the account was disabled, all authentication attempts were automatically blocked.

 ---

-### Step 4 – Evaluate Security Controls
+## Step 5 – Evaluate Security Controls

 Investigators reviewed identity security policies and offboarding procedures to ensure proper access controls had been implemented.

+Security controls verified included:

+- Account disabled status
+- Conditional Access enforcement
+- Identity protection monitoring
+- Sign-in activity monitoring

-Security controls successfully prevented unauthorized access because the disabled account could not authenticate to Microsoft 365 services.
+These security controls successfully prevented unauthorized access to enterprise resources.

 ---

+## Step 6 – Determine Incident Impact

+Investigators confirmed that:

+- No successful authentication occurred
+- No Microsoft 365 resources were accessed
+- No active sessions were established

+Because the account had already been disabled, the attempted authentication activity did not result in unauthorized access.

+---

-## Remediation
+# Remediation

 The following remediation actions were taken to ensure continued protection of the environment.